Pre-Shift (Fire Boss) Mine Inspection

 Federal law 30 CFR 75.360 requires the following areas to be examined on a pre-shift inspection:

-• Roadways, travel ways, track haulage ways where persons are scheduled to work or travel during the oncoming shift.
+• Roadways, travel ways, and track haulageways where persons are scheduled to work or travel during the oncoming shift.

 • Entries and rooms developed more than two crosscuts or driven more than 20 feet off an intake air course without permanent ventilation controls where intake air passes through or by these entries or rooms to reach a working section where anyone is scheduled to work during the oncoming shift.